 This new product showed good efficacy on peachtree borer in one test.
-It exhibited variable efficacy on redheaded flea beetles in three trials.
+It exhibited variable efficacy on redheaded flea beetles in four trials.
+In an Asian Ambrosia beetle experiment, tank-mixing or rotation with Scimitar provided good control.

 Acelepryn/DPX-E2Y45 (chlorantraniliprole)